yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                             + " has root " + root + " but target is singleInstance/Task");
                 }
             }

-            // If task is empty, then adopt the interesting intent launch flags in to the
-            // activity being started.
             if (root == null) {
                 final int flagsOfInterest = Intent.FLAG_ACTIVITY_NEW_TASK
                         | Intent.FLAG_ACTIVITY_MULTIPLE_TASK | Intent.FLAG_ACTIVITY_NEW_DOCUMENT